 Most states have ethics rules which ban law firm websites from making reference to past verdicts, settlements or damage awards.
 Other states may only require a disclaimer that “past results are no indication of future performance.”
 Announcing that your firm “recovered 8 million dollars for the last personal injury client” implies that you can obtain a similar outcome for the next client.
 If you make claims based on past results and your website is challenged for being unethical, you bear the burden of proof.
 To be on the safe side, It is recommended to avoid the word “results” in your website and shun potentially misleading statements such as:

 - “Precedent-setting law firm”

 - “Track record of success”

 - “Record-setting results”

 A law firm’s website should avoid terms such as “specialist,” or “expert.”
 A lawyer may state that they are available to practice in various areas of law, but they should refrain from claiming they have special experience or competence in a certain legal area.
 If a lawyer is verifiably certified by the Board of Legal Specialization in their state, they may list in on their website, but law firm websites should not claim that their law firm is “board certified.”

 Do Not Forget a Disclaimer

-Placing a disclaimer on law firm websites is required in many states, and even if it is not mandated in your area, it would be a smart idea to paste a conspicuous disclaimer on your website.
+Placing a disclaimer on your law firm’s website is required in many states, and even if it is not mandated in your area, it would be a smart idea to paste a conspicuous disclaimer on your website.
 Disclaimers include information such as the following:

 - “The hiring of an attorney is a crucial decision and should not be based on advertisements found on this website.”